petartotev/PT_WebApp_PTSchool/README.md

 SignalR also provides a real-time **canvas** that can be used by anybody to express themselves freely.

-\~If you have the urge to write a "KYP" statement in front of the whole school and run away - this is your chance!\~
+\~If you have the urge to write an offensive statement in front of the whole school and run away - this is your chance!\~

 ![WebAppScreenshots](Resources/Screenshots/PTSchool_Screenshot_SchoolCanvas.jpg)